 Doug has received training from Community Anti-Drug Coalitions of America and is a

 Doug is an Eastern North Carolina native.
 He and his wife, Catherine, live in Rocky

-Mount, NC and have one son, Gavin.
+Mount, NC and have 2 sons, Gavin and Bryson.

 Kelly joined Community Impact NC in 2018.
 She is a Regional Coordinator under the Division of Coalition Support.
 Kelly received a B.S. in Business Administration from Western Carolina University.
 She started her first 501(c)(3) in 1996 to address physical fitness and family wellness in her county.
 During this time, she received training in adolescent mental health from SAMHSA and certification in Therapeutic Child Care.
 Her position at Haywood Community College started in 2002.
 She was an Adult High School Biology teacher, math instructor, and a then recruiter.
 She assisted her department in securing a grant to pilot an andragogical contextualized instruction program for parents of young children.
 She attended American Grant Writing institute and was awarded title of Certified Grant Writer, CGW©.
 She moved into the grant writer and grant manager position under the president at Haywood Community College.
 She became a coalition coordinator in 2014 and received Coalition Academy training through Community Anti-Drug Coalitions of America.